therealkeeg1/PythonOTP/README.md

 # PythonOTP
-A simple One Time Pad encryption program for encrypting/decrypting text.
+This is a simple OTP (One Time Pad) encryption program for encrypting/decrypting text.